 i.
 By ensuring that if a crew member is found guilty of smuggling, they would be subjected to legal charges under the law of that particular country, along with the permanent suspension of Certificate of Competency (COC) and employment.

 ii.
-Under ship security plan (SSP), the master of the ship must prevent unauthorised persons from boarding the ship while the latter is at the port.
+Under ship security plan (SSP), the master of the ship must prevent unauthorized persons from boarding the ship while the latter is at the port.

 Terrorism